FS > M.A.Y.B.E.

 Given the right time and attention, it’s well within reach.

-Filed in: Planning /17/ | Goals /52/ | Productivity /119/ | Control /110/
+Filed in: Goals /52/ | Productivity /119/ | Planning /17/ | Control /110/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Minanern."
-I think this is related to stinky feet.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Niinest."
+Pretty sure it has to do with angry moms.

 ·